freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-54.md

 ## Description
 <section id='description'>

-There's another way to associate an `input` element's text with the element itself.
-You can nest the text within a `label` element and add a `for` attribute with the same value as the `input` element's `id` attribute.

-Associate the text `Loving` with the checkbox by only nesting the text `Loving` in a `label` element and place it to the right side of the checkbox `input` element.
+Add an `id` attribute with the value `loving` to the checkbox input.
 </section>

 ## Tests